This is my story:

 By August of 1983 things had really gotten difficult for me, and I just couldn’t see how I could hang on any longer.
 I was desperate and depressed.

 But one day while driving to a landscape job I got an idea . . . a way to sell “really easy to do” landscape jobs.
 You know, those quick and easy jobs where you can make a few hundred dollars in just a matter of hours.

 It was a long shot, and huge gamble, but I was desperate.

 So I took the grocery money, the last $150 I had to my name, and bought an advertisement in a small coupon book, hoping and praying that it would work.
 The coupon book was scheduled for mid September, but the guy selling the ads didn’t pay the printer so the coupon book did not get printed.
+(Apparently I wasn’t the only person struggling in 1983.)
 Eventually they got it worked out and the coupon book was mailed in mid October, but it was already too late in the season to sell any landscaping.

 I least that’s what I thought.

 All of a sudden the phone started ringing and within days I sold $5,000 worth of really easy to do landscape jobs.

 I couldn’t believe it!
 The ad actually worked!
 I was excited.

 Meanwhile they had turned off my electricity at home, but at least now I had the money to get it turned back on.

 I also had a little problem with the IRS and now I was going to be able take care of it.